wp-plugins/nelio-ab-testing/readme.txt

 * Permits the creation of Alternative Experiments for WordPress pages
 * Includes a feedback form

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.6 =
-This version fixes the SPAN-tag bug, which was related to page titles.
+The warning "headers already sent by" does no longer appear in the Dashboard.